 Ease of Care

 This mat was one of the more challenging ones to care for.
 If you like to wipe your mat down before or after each use, the sticky surface of this mat collects and hold small pieces of lint and animal hair (we tested this mat in a house with a cat and a dog, and we're still trying to get the hairs out).
 The rubber material absorbs water, as well as oils, and occasionally needs a deep clean, say in a shower or bathtub, but cannot be left out in the sun to dry as that degrades the material.
-When we gave this mat a deep clean it took two full days to completely dry out, so you'll want to plan accordingly.
+When we gave this mat a deep clean, it took two full days to dry out completely, so you'll want to plan accordingly.
 The manufacturer says you can wash it in a front-loading washer on gentle if you don't have time for or dislike wrestling your mat in the shower.

 This mat does have a strong odor at first, though not quite as strong as the rubber Prana Revolution and the polyurethane/rubber Lululemon The Reversible Mat.
-(We've had the Lululemon mat for four months and it still smells.)
-While the smell of this mat eventually dissipates, apparently if you want to accelerate the process you should place it in front of a fan.
+(We've had the Lululemon mat for four months, and it still smells.)
+While the smell of this mat eventually dissipates, apparently, if you want to accelerate the process, you should place it in front of a fan.
 We didn't go that far and are happy to report that the odor is not as strong after several months of use.

 This mat retails for $80-85 (depending on the length purchased).
 While this is more expensive than some of the other mats out there, we feel the price is worth it.
-We've accumulated a stack of $20 mats over the years that are not comfortable and provide little traction.
-If you're looking to save a few dollars, our Best Buy winner, the Clever Yoga Better Grip, is a good choice and costs only $25.

 One of our testers, a long-time yoga practitioner and teacher, summed it up quite nicely: "I love this mat!"
 We couldn't agree more.
 There are many things to love about the Jade Harmony.
 It has great wet and dry traction, is comfortable on the parts of you that need padding, and it's easy to roll up and tote around.
 It doesn't have as strong an odor as some of the other mats we tested, and we trust that whatever mystery components are used in this mat are safe and non-toxic.
 One last reason to love this mat — Jade plants a tree for every mat that they sell, and as of this writing has planted over 1.2 million trees.
-Ultimately, the Manduka eKO took the edge over this mat due to a slightly wider practice surface, better durability, and slightly better ease of care, but the Jade Harmony is still a great purchase.
+Ultimately, the Manduka eKO took the edge over this mat due to a slightly wider practice surface, and slightly better ease of care, but the Jade Harmony is still a great purchase.

 — Cam McKenzie Ring